 The program is a post-professional degree that requires a core understanding of environmental design, design thinking, and relationships between sites, people, and contexts.
 You’ll participate in studio- and community-based courses taught by an interdisciplinary team of professors from Ball State’s College of Architecture and Planning.

 Indianapolis has a growing population of more than 850,000 and is initiating important infrastructure investments that will contribute to the region’s economic and environmental sustainability.
 CAP students and faculty are immersed in the community discussion and demonstrating the regenerative possibilities of sustainable urban design through the exploration of contemporary ideas.

 All of your studios and core courses will focus on a single comprehensive urban design study for a real-world site in the Indianapolis area.
 From the urban design analysis studio to your capstone project, you'll become intimately familiar with the site, its stakeholders, and its challenges and opportunities, just as you will as a professional urban designer.

 You'll also participate in multidisciplinary charrettes—community design workshops— through the efforts of the College of Architecture and Planning's Indy Connector.
 For decades, CAP students and faculty have been part of the service-learning tradition in Indianapolis and hundreds of other communities.
 This nationally recognized program provides students with a 360-degree view of living, learning, and serving in a growing and diverse metropolitan center.

 Expert professors from urban planning, architecture, landscape architecture, and historic preservation in the College of Architecture and Planning serve as the faculty for the MUD program, providing you with a broad overview of environmental issues, history, landscape design, building types design, real estate, infrastructure, and community engagement.
 Studios also welcome visiting experts, community representatives, and agency leaders.

-You are required to have a practitioner as a studio advisor and mentor.
-This local professional will offer advice regarding your studio efforts and career opportunities.
-Mentors also will provide a connection to the professional communities in Indianapolis and added perspectives in studio jury events.
+You will be assigned a local practitioner as a professional mentor.
+This professional will offer advice regarding your studio efforts and career opportunities.
+Mentors will also provide connections to the professional communities in Indianapolis and added perspectives in studio jury events.

 Paying for Your Education